zing-rsa/zmk-config/README.md

 - Completing all the soldering took around 3 evenings.
 This was my first time soldering this many parts and it was pretty fun.
 I was using 4mm flux solder, with some extra flux on the side.
 My soldering iron was the cheapest one my local hardware store sold me a few years back, but it worked alright.
 Unfortunately I did ruin one of my PCB's at this point, trying to de-solder an LED.
 Luckily had plenty extra.

-Soldering Diodes and hotswap sockets
+Diodes and hotswap sockets soldered
 ![Build Log 2](https://lh3.googleusercontent.com/u/0/drive-viewer/AFGJ81oWq-saeuJtmmIhT9WgzmZuVNQ_gd_6GYk7lKSom7h5frMRvLzcAXKwkW-U-PbCGhm-MKKYOe2cS1CukMU8_VJfg9rLuQ=w1920-h1080)

-Soldering MCU's and batteries
+Adding MCU's and batteries
 ![Build Log 3](https://lh3.googleusercontent.com/u/0/drive-viewer/AFGJ81ogXiz8c1hEmsy8gXZaVsoD-m4DKj_HHTStVVNY8LR-irXhEt8NlryBmrFEfAhZTyN-raYi2MtQ2BGj8UBjWj1hxYFZvQ=w1920-h1080)

 #### 3. Wrapping up